{{ summaryTitle }}

 Introduction:

-Diagram showing a number tracing worksheet row with a numeral, handwriting guide lines, and a ten-frame count cue.
+Diagram of a number tracing row linking a numeral card, handwriting guide lines, and a ten-frame count cue.

 How to Use This Tool:

-1. Enter a short Worksheet title and one-sentence Student instructions.
-Both appear in the printable sheet, text export, and structured record, so keep student-facing wording brief.
+1. Enter a short Worksheet title and clear Student instructions.
+The wording appears on the printable student sheet and in exported text, DOCX, and JSON, so keep it learner-facing.

 2. Set Start number and End number.
-Values are rounded to whole numbers from 0 through 100, and a reversed range is sorted into a low-to-high worksheet range.
+Values are rounded to whole numbers from 0 through 100, and reversed endpoints are sorted into the lower-to-higher range.

 3. Choose Tracing style, Learner level, Practice layout, and Quantity cue.
-These settings control the model number style, row size, trace-copy pattern, and whether each row shows ten-frames, place value, dots, tallies, or no count cue.
+These controls set the model style, row size, trace-copy pattern, and count support beside each number.

-5. Open Advanced for Number order, Guide lines, Rows per number, Numbers on sheet, number words, teacher formation cues, name/date lines, and whether the teacher guide is included in the print window.
+5. Open Advanced for Guide lines, Rows per number, Numbers on sheet, number words, teacher formation cues, name/date lines, and whether the formation guide prints after the student sheet.

 Interpreting Results:

-• Formation Guide lists each selected number, number word, full formation cue, and review note.
+• Formation Guide lists each selected number with its number word, full stroke cue, and review note.

-• Number Ledger shows the trace text, row count, quantity cue, and line system for each worksheet row.
+• Number Ledger records each row's trace text, row count, count cue, and line system.

-• JSON records settings, summary counts, warnings, selected numbers, worksheet rows, formation guide data, and ledger data.
+• JSON keeps the settings, warning messages, selected numbers, worksheet rows, formation guide data, and ledger data in one structured record.

 Technical Details: